Lisa Rose Myers: Works

 Myers has contributed writing to the OCAD university project "Walking With Artists", a small collection of reflections on walking practices by Canadian artists.
 She describes an 11-day walk she took following the path of her maternal grandfather's journey escaping his boarding school.
 In this walk Myers' grandfather survived on wild blueberries and reconnected with his indigenous heritage.
 This walk serves as the foundation for an ongoing series of works using blueberry pigments, titled Blueprints for a Long Walk.

-One segment of Blueprints for a Long Walk, Blueprints (2012-15) is a set of four serigraphs, using blueberry ink, depicting a map of the area covered in Myers' walk.
+One segment of Blueprints for a Long Walk, Blueprints (2012–15) is a set of four serigraphs, using blueberry ink, depicting a map of the area covered in Myers' walk.
 The first three prints represent the land, the water, and the train tracks individually, and the fourth depicts all three layers together.

 Blueprints for a Long Walk also includes several works involving wood spoons.
-Two video artworks are featured on MAP Magazine: stop motion animation And From Then On we Lived on Blueberries for About a Week (2013), and Blueberry Spoons (2010).Additionally, in her exhibition Where a Heart Started at the Art Gallery of Ontario, Myers invited visitors to eat provided berries using small wood spoons, staining each spoon in the process.
+Two video artworks are featured on MAP Magazine: stop motion animation And From Then On we Lived on Blueberries for About a Week (2013), and Blueberry Spoons (2010).
+Additionally, in her exhibition Where a Heart Started at the Art Gallery of Ontario, Myers invited visitors to eat provided berries using small wood spoons, staining each spoon in the process.
 Myers used these resulting stained spoons in future works.

 Lisa Myers draws inspiration from the stories of her ancestors as well as her maternal grandfather, Vance Essuance.
 In several works, she visits places which once belonged to her ancestors, such as Beausoleil Island in Georgian Bay.
 Through the works Here (2009) and Walking (2009) Myers retraces the steps of her ancestors, connecting to the settler histories of Canada with narratives about indigenatity and trauma and resilience..
 Myers also uses her work to connect to the stories she was told by her grandfather, about the Canadian residential school system and his journey home after escaping a residential school.
-Along the Tracks (2011, work in progress) is a one minute, thirty two second video which draws on Myers journey following the 250km route her grandfather took, on foot, in order to return home from a residential school.
+Along the Tracks (2011, work in progress) is a one minute, thirty two second video which draws on Myers journey following the 250 km route her grandfather took, on foot, in order to return home from a residential school.
 The video opens with a black screen, which these captions flash across; 250 km / following the route of their grandfather / three people walk from Shingwauk to Espanola / from a residential school in the direction of home.
 The journey and subsequent video draws on Myer’s recorded conversations with her grandfather in which he relayed his journey home from a Residential School in Sault Ste.
 Marie.
 Myers listened to the recording, which was taken in the 90’s several times before making the decision to travel the route herself in 2009, alongside her cousin Shelley and her nephew Gabriel.
 The journey took 11 days, and Myers states that it was a manner of placing herself within her grandfather’s journey, his story, and her family's histories.